Advanced

 It's backed by:

-• ETH and BTC collateral
+• ETH and collateral

 • Delta-neutral hedging using perpetual futures